jmartgmz/ufo-sighting-bot/README.md

 - `data/reactions.json` - Tracks user reaction counts across all servers (survives bot restarts)
 - `data/authorized_users.json` - Controls who can use restricted commands

-### 💾 Data Persistence

-All user reaction data is automatically saved to disk and persists across bot restarts.
-The bot:
-- ✅ Loads fresh data from files on each command
-- ✅ Immediately saves changes after each reaction
-- ✅ Maintains accurate counts even after crashes or restarts
-- ✅ Uses file-based storage (no database required)

 ### 🔐 Authorization System

 The bot includes a built-in authorization system for sensitive commands: